ZombieStriker/omegga-terraingenerator/README.md

-# omegga-blockdrop
+# omegga-terraingenerator
- Adds the game BlockDrop to Brickadia
+ Allows users to generate

 ## Installation

 ```
-omegga install gh:ZombieStriker/blockdrop
+omegga install gh:ZombieStriker/terraingenerator
 ```
 ## REQUIRES
 -Java 1.8 or higher

 ## How to use
-The game should start automatically.
-You just need to create a new SpawnPoint brick somewhere, and create a Minigame where the player only has 1 life.
-After that, you're set.
+Just run !gen start to start generating the terrain.
+Once you are finished generating the terrain you want, it is best to remove the plugin.